 Get Help With Disclosure From an Experienced Realtor

 Working with an experienced local real estate agent will help you be thorough and act in good faith when it comes to your disclosure statement.
 After all, you might sell a home once a decade, while the realtor works with several transactions every year.

 Working with a professional doesn't have to break the bank, either.
-You can work with a Clever Partner Agent who is knowledgeable in your specific market while paying a low flat fee.
-You'll pay $3,000 in listing commission or 1% of the home's price if it sells over $350,000.
+You can work with a Clever Partner Agent who is knowledgeable in your specific market while paying just 1.5% in commission.

 Consider all the benefits you get from working with a full-service realtor, from marketing to paperwork to negotiating offers, it's an incredible deal.
 Set up an appointment today!